Doreen Moyo Biography: Education, Career -Pindula, Local Knowledge

 Career

-Professor Moyo was appointed Gwanda State University (GSU) by Emmerson Mnangagwa with effect from March 1, 2021.
+Professor Moyo was appointed Vice Chancellor to Gwanda State University (GSU) by Emmerson Mnangagwa with effect from 1 March 2021.
 Before her appointment, Doreen Moyo was Midlands State University (MSU) Pro-Vice-Chancellor (Research and Academic Affairs).
 Moyo joined Midlands State University at its inception in 2000 and has served the University for 21 years in various capacities as founding Chairperson of the Department of Biological Sciences, Executive Dean for Research and Postgraduate Studies and Pro-Vice-Chancellor, Research and Academic Affairs.

+She served as a Research Assistant in the Department of Biological Sciences (UZ), a Research Fellow in the Department of Paraclinical Veterinary Studies Iniversity of Zimbabwe (UZ), Lecturer in the Department of Biological Sciences at Midlands State University, Senior Lecturer and Associate Professor.

 In 1999 she was a Research Officer in the Institute of Water and Sanitation Development.
 She has also served as a board member of the Global Fund (Zimbabwe), Standing Committee on Natural Resources and Research Council of Zimbabwe International Symposium Organising Committee.